 Platform Architecture

-The platform consists of the following components:
+The architecture is composed of the following core components::

 Architecture Overview